Local Guide — Park Ridge, IL

 Assess

-Comprehensive movement assessment.
-Not a 5-minute screen -- a thorough evaluation of how you move, where you're restricted, what's weak, and what's compensating.
-Dr. Gontarek uses the McKenzie Method (MDT) classification system to identify the mechanical pattern driving your symptoms.
-This determines whether your issue is derangement, dysfunction, or postural -- and dictates the treatment direction from day one.
+Comprehensive movement assessment — not a 5-minute screen.
+A thorough evaluation of how you move, where you're restricted, what's weak, and what's compensating.
+Dr. Gontarek uses the McKenzie Method (MDT) classification system to identify the mechanical pattern driving your symptoms — derangement, dysfunction, or postural — and that determines the treatment direction from day one.
+When indicated, we add a DEXA scan or a focused blood panel to look beyond what manual assessment alone can see.

 Treat

-Manual therapy, dry needling, shockwave therapy, IASTM, and trigger point work -- whatever the assessment indicates.
+Manual therapy, dry needling, shockwave therapy, IASTM, and trigger-point work — applied based on what your assessment indicates.
 The goal is to reduce pain, restore range of motion, and reset dysfunctional tissue so you can actually do the rehab exercises properly.
 Treatment without exercise is a band-aid.
-Exercise without treatment is often limited by pain and restriction.
+Exercise without treatment is often limited by pain.

 Rebuild